Anthony of Padua: Philippines

+Sri Lanka

 St. Anthony's Shrine, Kochchikade, located in Sri Lanka, is dedicated to the saint.
 The church is designated a national shrine and minor basilica.
 A tiny piece of St. Anthony's tongue is said to be preserved in a special reliquary, which is located in a glass case together with a statue of the saint, at the entrance to the church.